 SECTOR RISK.
-The trust invests in securities of companies in the consumer products and services, health care, industrials and information technology sectors.
+The trust invests in equity securities of operating companies in the energy, financials, health care, industrials and materials sectors.
 The value of your trust may be more susceptible to fluctuations based on factors that impact these sectors more than would be the case in a more diversified investment.